picodata/stroppy/README.md

 and can use the same source or destination account.

-3) Calculation of the total balance of accounts and its comparison with the total balance, received at the stage of loading invoices.
+3) Calculation of the total balance of accounts and its comparison with the total balance, received at the stage of loading accounts.

-An example of a log of successful completion of the invoice loading test:
+Below are few examples of logs that indicate the successful completion of various tests.

+Accounts loading test:

 ```shell
 [Nov 17 15:23:07.334] Done 10000 accounts, 0 errors, 16171 duplicates